wtsanshou/Coding/README.md

 * <a href="Algorithm/Recursion/BackTracking/LC52N-QueensII.md">LC52.
 N-Queens II</a>
 * <a href="Algorithm/Recursion/BackTracking/HrBuildingAList.md">Hr.
 Building A List</a>
 >## 3.4 Greedy Algorithm
+* <a href="Algorithm/Greedy/LC646MaximumLengthOfPairChain.md">LC646.
+Maximum Length of Pair Chain</a>

 >## 3.5 Dynamic Programming (DP)
 * <a href="Algorithm/DynamicProgramming/LC312BurstBalloons.md">LC312.
 Burst Balloons</a>
 * <a href="Algorithm/DynamicProgramming/HrSherlockAndPermutations.md">Hr.
 Sherlock And Permutations</a>